Post #2: Time to test the machine

 Early planning stages

-When the project is being conceptualized, and the basic engineering is completed and the gates to go to the next phase, detailed engineering, are passed, is a good time to start to talk about the commissioning stage on a high level.
-What should be discussed on this phase is:
+When the project is being conceptualized and the basic engineering is completed, it is a good time to start to talk about the commissioning stage on a high level.
+What should be discussed at this phase is:

-• What will be the temporary, and permanent, site services available to start commissioning?
-When I talk about site services, I mean access to sources of energy (electricity, water and compressed air), as well control over those sources.
+• What will be the temporary, and permanent, site services available to start commissioning? (access to sources of energy, water and compressed air)

-• At this point some equipment vendors are already selected, with others still on queue to be selected after detailed engineering is complete.
-It is good to get the vendors involved in this planning stage, to understand what their internal capacities are to go after commissioning activities, and what will be the tasks that they may want to bring specialists.
+• At this point some equipment vendors are already selected.
+It is good to get the vendors involved in this planning stage, to understand what their internal capacities are to go after commissioning activities.

 • A first approach to a commissioning budget can be done at this stage, with an accuracy of ±50%.